• Proposed

 Threats

-The species is threatened by forest cutting and loss of habitat connectivity, and the modification of semi-natural woodlands management regimes, e.g. overgrazing.
+The species is threatened by land clearance and loss of habitat connectivity, and the modification of semi-natural woodlands management regimes, e.g. overgrazing.
 Climate change is a growing concern, with increased wildfires, pervasive drought stress and diseases affecting the species’ main host, Quercus suber (Barstow and Harvey-Brown 2017).

 Conservation Actions